aarushi50/BINGO-A-Monte-Carlo-Application/README.md

 2. Minimum number of players in one game is 10.
 3. Maximum number of players in one game is 100.
 4. No coinciding winning occurs.
-5. This simulation is applicable to U.K. Bingo only.
+5. This simulation is applicable to British Bingo only.

 ## Hypothesis or hypotheses before running the simulation: